We offer workshops and events for international and multilingual students at U of T.

 Workshop: Strategies for Expressing Your Ideas in Group Discussions

-Do you sometimes find it challenging to express yourself with your peers, either due to feelings of nervousness or the speed of conversations?
+As a multilingual student, do you sometimes find it challenging to express yourself with your peers due to feelings of nervousness or the speed of conversations?
 Would you like to feel more confident while participating in group activities and projects?

 In this interactive workshop, explore how to manage nervousness and perfectionism while collaborating with others.
 And together, we’ll co-develop practical strategies that you can immediately apply in your classroom and lab activities.